What the Silence in Your Global Meetings Is Really Saying

 In high power distance contexts, silence driven by fear is more prevalent.
 This is worth sitting with.
 When someone doesn’t speak up in your meeting, they might not be disengaged or confused.
 They might have done a rapid calculation about whether the risk of speaking is worth the benefit, and the culture of the room told them it wasn’t.

+Create the low stakes side channel.
 For colleagues from high context or high power distance backgrounds, the open meeting floor is often the hardest place to raise a concern.
-A bilateral check-in before the meeting, a written pre-read request, or a simple “let me know if anything surfaces after you’ve had time to think” can produce more real alignment than thirty minutes of roundtable discussion.
+A bilateral conversation before the meeting, a written pre read request, or a simple “let me know if anything surfaces after you’ve had time to think” can produce more real alignment than thirty minutes of roundtable discussion.

 What’s your experience with this?
 Is silence in your global meetings something you’ve learned to read, or does it still mostly feel like a gap you need to fill?